 - Consider offering free returns.
 As standard, if you offer free returns, you’re likely to find customers are more comfortable shopping with you if they know returning is free.

 - Make your returns policy easily accessible.
 Along similar lines, your returns policy should be easy for customers to access and read.
 Your automation workflows can include a copy of the returns policy when a customer completes an order (saving them asking about it later).

 - Don’t make customers refer to third-party companies.
 Customers should be able to arrange their product returns with your business.
 Automating this conversation (and providing a return shipping label) is the easiest way for customers to make returns.

 - Offer convenient return methods.
 Customers like being able to choose their method of return — 44% prefer parcel drop-off, while 30% prefer home or work pickup.
 You can add a message in your automation flow to provide these options.

 Following these best practices for returns ensures your business has the best chance of overcoming spikes in support ticket volume and post-holiday returns.

-As the holiday season gathers pace, ecommerce businesses need to be ready for when those shoppers decide to return items.
-If you’re manually processing every return through a support agent, it will be easy to become overwhelmed and start seeing issues.
+As the holiday season gathers pace, eCommerce businesses need to be ready for when those shoppers decide to return items.
+If your brand is manually processing every return through a support agent, it will be easy to become overwhelmed and start seeing issues.

 With the help of AI automation by DigitalGenius, you can build workflows that help deal with returns automatically.
 If the customer has a more complex issue, the AI also detects the need to route the query to an agent.